jfaro/metastable-failures/README.md

 cd ./wrk2; make
 ```

-Use the included makefile (`DeathStarBench/socialNetwork/Makefile`) for convenience when executing the following commands. *Note:*, `jfaro` can be replaced with whatever tag you choose.
-Just ensure you use the same tag in the `metastable-failures/src/config.py`.
+Use the included makefile (`DeathStarBench/socialNetwork/Makefile`) for convenience when executing the following commands.

 ```bash
 make rebuild            # docker build -t jfaro:test .